82nd Annual International Conference

 - Individuals may only submit one proposal in the categories of individual presentation or group panel.
 You may also submit to be a part of the lightning round or roundtables.

 - Proposals should be 500-750 words detailing the theme, purpose, goals, methodology (if applicable), and expected take aways or proposed outcomes for the talk.
+Please perform a word-count before you submit as our system will not automatically limit the count.

 - Rather than select keywords related to your proposal, you will be asked to select one primary track for your presentation.
 Doing so will help our program chairs group papers on similar themes together to create more cohesive panels.
 Selection of a particular track does not influence the selection process.